Arrest in 43-year-old murder case stuns Wisconsin town

 It appeared they were alone.

+Schuldes was a 25-year-old part-timer in the circulation department of the Green Bay Press-Gazette; Matheys, 24, worked at the University of Wisconsin-Green Bay library.

+They were about to go for a walk, according to court documents and news reports of the time.
+First, Matheys stopped to use the restroom.

 Two shots from a .30-caliber rifle shattered the quiet.
-One bullet struck Schuldes' neck from 50 feet (15 meters) away, killing him instantly.
-The other bullet lodged in the wall of the bathroom Matheys was using while Schuldes waited outside.
+One bullet struck Schuldes' neck from 50 feet away, killing him instantly.
+The other bullet lodged in a bathroom wall.

+Her body was found 200 yards from where Schuldes lay, a camera slung over his shoulder.

-Investigators were stumped: They didn't know why the couple was targeted, the killer took no money, and leads were scant.
+Investigators were stumped: The killer took no money and left Matheys' purse in the couple's car.
+They didn't know why the couple was targeted, and leads were scant.
+For months, campers avoided McClintock Park.

 DNA profiling in the '90s brought new hope, but detectives got no matches when they submitted the semen from Matheys' shorts to the FBI's national database.

-Then last year, detectives contacted Virginia-based Parabon NanoLabs, a DNA technology company whose work with genetic genealogy analysis has helped police identify 55 suspects in cold cases nationwide since May 2018, according to the company.
-Parabon uploads DNA from crime scenes to GEDmatch, a free, public genealogy database with about 1.2 million profiles, all voluntarily submitted by people who've used consumer genealogy sites.
+Last year, detectives contacted Virginia-based Parabon NanoLabs, a DNA technology company whose work with genetic genealogy analysis has helped police identify 55 suspects in cold cases nationwide since May 2018, according to the company.
+Parabon uploads DNA from crime scenes to GEDmatch, a free, public genealogy database with about 1.2 million profiles, all voluntarily submitted by people who've used consumer genealogy sites like Ancestry.com and 23andMe.

 California law enforcement used GEDmatch to capture the Golden State Killer last year by finding distant relatives and reverse-engineering his family tree.

-Using that technique, Parabon's experts concluded in December that Vannieuwenhoven's parents had lived in the Green Bay area.
+Parabon's experts completed Vannieuwenhoven's family tree in late December.
+They'd found his parents, who had lived in the Green Bay area.
 Now detectives needed DNA samples from Vannieuwenhoven and his three brothers.
 Two were ruled out with DNA samples collected from one brother's trash and another's used coffee cup.

-On March 6, two sheriff's deputies knocked on Vannieuwenhoven's door, asking him to fill out a brief survey on area-policing.
+On March 6, two sheriff's deputies knocked on Vannieuwenhoven's door, pretending they wanted him to fill out a brief survey on area-policing.
 They told him to put the survey in an envelope and seal it with his tongue.

 Detectives didn't need to visit the fourth brother.
 Eight days later, Vannieuwenhoven was in custody.